Jan-Christoph Oetjen

-Jan-Christoph Oetjen (born 21 February 1978 in Rotenburg an der Wümme) is a German politician of the Free Democratic Party.
+Jan-Christoph Oetjen (born 21 February 1978 in Rotenburg an der Wümme) is a German politician of the Free Democratic Party who has been serving as a Member of the European Parliament since 2019.
+In 2024, he became one of the Vice-Presidents of the European Parliament under the leadership of President Roberta Metsola.

 Early life and education

 Oetjen studied economics at the University of Hannover.